e2win/code_examples/covid_data_project/READ_ME.txt

 This is a personal project I created to look further into a really new and interesting dataset.
-All the graphs are included both in the report and as individual files.
+The report is included as a pdf and the saved graphs have been omited for brevity.